jannewer/icr-evaluation-pipeline/README.md

 ### Adding datasets

-Datasets from the UCI Machine Learning Repository can be added by adding their name to the partitions definition in `partitions.py`.
+[Tasks from the OpenML Repository](https://www.openml.org/search?type=task&sort=runs) can be added by adding their name to the list of task ids for the partitions definition in `partitions.py`.
+Adding datasets from other sources will require modifying the `full_dataset` asset in `datasets.py`.

 ### Custom MLflow tracking